princycanon/Neon-Game/README.md

-Create the complete index.html for Princy's Neon Race.
-Connect style.css and game.js.
-Include the canvas with id gameCanvas, score/high-score/level displays, Start, Pause, Restart, Sound, and mobile left/right controls.
-Make sure all element IDs match the JavaScript.
+Create the complete neon arcade styling for Princy's Neon Race.
+Use a dark futuristic background, neon glow effects, responsive layout, styled buttons, game canvas, HUD, game-over screen, pause screen, and mobile controls.
+Do not use external assets.